 In collaboration with other jurisdictions in the region, the City shall provide fair housing information to prospective home sellers, landlords, buyers, and renters.
-The City shall provide information and written materials on fair housing rights, available services, and responsible agencies in English and Spanish and distribute materials at libraries, community facilities, City offices and public counters, and on the City website.
+The City shall provide information and written materials on fair housing rights, available services, and responsible agencies in English and Spanish and distribute materials at libraries, community facilities, City offices and public counters, on the City website, and to multifamily rental housing in low/mod income census tracts.
 If the City should receive fair housing complaints, City staff shall direct individuals to HUD, DEFH, Fair Housing Council of Central California, and other housing agencies.
 [Source: 2015-2023 Housing Element, Program 20, modified]